 The DUI statute in Colorado defines reads as follows:

-As an additional challenge in Colorado “Driving Under the Influence of Marijuana” cases, Colorado has adopted a presumption of impairment at 5 nanograms of THC per milliliter of blood.
+As noted above, Colorado's marijuana DUI laws have adopted a presumption of impairment at 5 nanograms of active THC per milliliter of blood.
 See C.R.S.
-42-4-1301(6)(a)(IV) (2017).
+42-4-1301(6)(a)(IV).
 While that level may arguably have some impact in first time marijuana users, it should be irrelevant in determining impairment in regular users of pot, many of whom carry a baseline of THC in their blood of 15, 20, or even 30 nanograms per milliliter.
 This is because people that use marijuana regularly naturally carry high levels of THC, but have also often developed a tolerance to those levels.
 Unfortunately, the presumption of 5 nanograms per milliliter allows a DDA to argue that the defendant is presumed intoxicated simply because their THC is above that level.

-How can an Attorney Help Me with My Driving Under the Influence of Marijuana Case?—Patterson Weaver’s UNIQUE Qualification!
+How can an Attorney Help Me with My Driving Under the Influence of Marijuana Case?

-Experienced DUI Lawyer Patterson Weaver represents clients in Driving Under the Influence Cases in El Paso County (Colorado Springs), Pueblo County (Pueblo), Teller County (Cripple Creek), Fremont County (Canon City), and in other areas on a case-by-case basis.
-Call DUI Attorney Patterson Weaver today for a free consultation to learn how he can help you fight for your rights and your liberty.
+The experienced DUI Lawyers at Patterson Weaver Law have represented clients in Driving Under the Influence Cases in El Paso County (Colorado Springs), Pueblo County (Pueblo), Teller County (Cripple Creek), Fremont County (Canon City), and in other areas on a case-by-case basis.
+Call the DUI Attorneys at Patterson Weaver Law today to set up a free consultation and learn how we can help you fight for your rights and your liberty.